 Material: wood (wana, basaloksi, bamboo)

 After building the boat, my second step was to open a temporary sailing school where a crew of aspiring sailors were selected.
 Ultimately, this crew of local aspiring sailors would cross the Marowijne River on the border between Suriname and French Guiana, as a symbolic sailing passage to Europe.
-Due to the Covid-19 pandemic lockdown the project has to remain less ambitious.

 Made possible by: